Achari Chole

 Achari Chole is an Indian curry where chickpeas are cooked in spicy and tangy curry flavored with pickling spices.
-Here is how to make these (vegan, gluten-free).
+Here is how to make these.

 About Achari Chole

-Achari Chole is a spicy and tangy North Indian curry recipe where chickpeas are cooked with onions, tomatoes, and achari masala (Indian pickling spice mix).
+Achari Chole is a spicy and tangy North Indian curry recipe in which chickpeas are cooked with onions, tomatoes, and achari masala (an Indian pickling spice mix).

-This curry is quite easy to make, delicious, and comes together quickly.
+This curry is easy to make, delicious, and comes together quickly.

-Serve it for weekday meals, and brunches, or pack it for lunch box with poori, paratha, or steamed rice with a side of sliced onions.
+Serve it for weekday meals and brunches, or pack it for a lunch box with poori, paratha, or steamed rice and sliced onions.

 Ingredients